kube-zen/zen-watcher/CONTRIBUTING.md

 ---

-## Legacy: Adding a New Watcher (Direct Implementation)
+## Adding a New Watcher (Direct Implementation)

-For reference, the legacy approach (still supported):
+For reference, the direct implementation approach (still supported):

 ### Step 1: Choose the Right Processor Type